avifoxi/beatGorilla/README.md

 Make sure your models support all of your user stories.

-### Release 2: Survey Creation
+### Release 2: Sequence Creation

-Users will want to create their surveys in "one go" by adding multiple questions and choices per question on a single page.
+Users will want to create their sequences in "one go" by adding multiple sounds and triggers on a single page.
 This is an opportunity to create some fun dynamic forms.
 Check these out:

 * [Adding Form Fields Dynamically with jQuery][]